stetson06/stetson06.github.io/_posts/2022-01-20-customer-segmentation.md

 <br>
 ### Actions <a name="overview-actions"></a>

 We first needed to compile the necessary data from sevaral tables in the database, namely the *transactions* table and the *product_areas* table.
-We join together the relevant information using Pandas and then aggregate the transactional data across product areas, from the most recent six month to a customer level.
-The final data for clustering is: for each customer, the percentage of sales allocated to each product area.
+We joined together the relevant information using Pandas and then aggregated the transactional data across product areas, from the most recent six month to a customer level.
+The final data for clustering was for each customer, the percentage of sales allocated to each product area.

-As a starting point, we test and apply k-means clustering for this task.
-We need to apply some data pre-processing, most importantly feature scaling to ensure all variables exist on the same scale - a very important consideration for distance-based algorithms such as k-means.
+As a starting point, we tested and applied k-means clustering for this task.
+We needed to apply some data pre-processing, most importantly feature scaling to ensure all variables exist on the same scale - a very important consideration for distance-based algorithms such as k-means.

-As k-means is an *unsupervised learning* approach (in other words, there are no labels), we use a process known as *Within Cluster Sum of Squares (WCSS)* to understand what a "good" number of clusters or segments is.
+As k-means is an *unsupervised learning* approach (in other words, there are no labels), we used a process known as *Within Cluster Sum of Squares (WCSS)* to understand what a "good" number of clusters or segments is.

-Based upon this, we apply the k-means algorithm onto the product area data, append the clusters to our customer base, and then profile the resulting customer segments to understand what the differentiating factors are!
+Based upon this, we applied the k-means algorithm onto the product area data, appended the clusters to our customer base, and then profiled the resulting customer segments to understand what the differentiating factors are!
 <br>
 <br>

 ### Results <a name="overview-results"></a>

-Based upon iterative testing using WCSS, we settle on a customer segmentation with three clusters.
-These clusters range in size, with Cluster 0 accounting for 73.6% of the customer base, Cluster 2 accounting for 14.6%, and Cluster 1 accounting for 11.8%.
+Based upon iterative testing using WCSS, we settled on a customer segmentation with three clusters.
+These clusters ranged significantly in size, with Cluster 0 accounting for 73.6% of the customer base, Cluster 2 accounting for 14.6%, and Cluster 1 accounting for 11.8%.

-There are some extremely interesting findings from profiling the clusters.
+There were some extremely interesting findings from profiling the clusters.

-For *Cluster 0*, we see a significant portion of spend being allocated to each of the product areas - showing customers without any particular dietary preference.
+For *Cluster 0*, we saw a significant portion of spending allocated to each of the product areas - showing customers without any particular dietary preference.

-For *Cluster 1*, we see quite high proportions of spending allocated to Fruit & Vegetables, but very little to the Dairy & Meat product areas.
+For *Cluster 1*, however, we saw quite high proportions of spending allocated to Fruit & Vegetables, but very little to the Dairy & Meat product areas.
 It could be hypothesized that these customers are following a vegan diet.

-Finally, customers in *Cluster 2* spent significant portions within Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we could make an early hypothesis that these customers are following a vegetarian diet.
+Finally, customers in *Cluster 2* spent significant portions within Dairy, Fruit, and Vegetables, but very little in the Meat product area - so similarly, we could make an early hypothesis that these customers are following a vegetarian diet.

 To help embed this segmentation into the business, we have proposed to call this the "You Are What You Eat" segmentation.